dpnpinto/PintoGPi/README.md

 - Why Gentoo, just because I can and I whant to test some cross compiling "techniques" ;)
 - The instalations will be made all from  my Arch Linux [PintArch](https://github.com/dpnpinto/PintArch)
 - Don't use my version of Arch, do yourself a favor and install [Arch](https://archlinux.org) and, then, you are prepared for [Gentoo](https://www.gentoo.org)
-- I will leave here the image with all config done but It's nice to learn with a Gentoo instlation then I sugest that yopu do it yourself.
-"This is hte way" (like MAlandorian :D) that I have done it.
+- I will leave here the image with all config done but It's nice to learn with a Gentoo instlation then I sugest that you do it yourself.
+"This is hte way" (MAlandorian way :D) that I have done it.

 ### Steps to get it done